the-Hull/raptor/README.md

 ```

-The stable CRAN veresion can be installed using
+The stable CRAN version can be installed using

 ```r